 Other Rare Quarters To Look For

-Maybe you won’t be finding the rare 1970 quarter error worth $35,000, but there are plenty of other rare quarters that you could find — in your pocket change, in bank rolls of coins, and other places.
+Maybe you won’t be finding the rare 1970 quarter error worth $35,000, but there are plenty of other rare quarters that you could find — in your spare change, in bank rolls of coins, and other places.

 Here’s a list of rare quarters and what they’re worth: